aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

     When initially deploying or adding new root containers, the role places its managed root containers to the top of the Studio container tree.
 Please be aware that this automated ordering **may displace any containers you have manually arranged**.

 !!! warning "Manual configlet assignments"
-    If a configlet managed by the manifest is manually assigned to a container that the manifest does **not** control, it must be manually unassigned before it is removed from the manifest.
+    Before you remove a configlet from the manifest, ensure it is not manually assigned to any non-manifest containers.
+If it is, you must manually remove it from those containers first.

 #### Example for AVD users